MonaDuvvapu/Web-Data-Analytics-on-Gap-Case/Amazon_BestSellers_Ratings/README.md

 !pip3 install webdriver_manager
 ```

-Import beautiful soup to scrape content from the pages
+Import beautiful soup to scrape content from the pages based on the HTML elements on each page.

+Execute the code as given in the Python notebook and copy the output into a CSV file.

+After saving it in a CSV file, you will find the below columns:

 ```
-from bs4 import BeautifulSoup as bs
+Name - Name of the Product
+Color - Color of the Product
+Price - Price of the Product
+Info - Fit, fabric etc info of the product Ratings_count - No. of customers who have rated the product.
+Ratings - Average rating of the product
 ```

-Execute the code as given in the python notebook and copy the output into a CSV file.